yves-d/ANZx-FXCalculator/README.md

 - Initial thoughts are to represent it in a json file, and load it up at application startup.
 - This should allow for future extensibility of reading from a datastore or external API.

+2. Looks like the types of currency settlement available on the cross table are distinct 'methods' of settling between currencies.
+- each would require their own distinct way of settling an exchange.
+- Potential there for a factory class.

-2. Are all the settlement currency mappings in the provided table complete?
+3. Are all the settlement currency mappings in the provided table complete?
 Are there any gaps between currencies?
+Are they mapped correctly?
 - Without actually eyeballing each one, I guess we'll find out at the unit test stage.

+4. Do all the currency pairs in the table have corresponding pairs in the rates list?
 - Looks like there is an intended error output which would cover this scenario, which we can build unit tests for.

-3. How to store the table of settlement currency mappings?
+5. How to store the table of settlement currency mappings?
 - Initial thoughts are to go with a JSON file, and load at application start-up.
 - At first glance, each pair and their settlement currency could be represented by a distinct json object in the file.
 - This data mapping could potentially be checked first, before any other lookup is required.

-4. How to store the decimal place information?
+6. How to store the decimal place information?
 - This could certainly go into a json file.
 - Consider - how likely is this to change?
 Perhaps its something that can be hardcoded.
 - Seeing as we're already likely to go with a JSON file store, may as well keep to that pattern for this as well.
 Think of it as a stand-in for a database.

-5. Do we need to load up the JSON data store objects for unit tests, or do we mock/stub that?
+7. Do we need to load up the JSON data store objects for unit tests, or do we mock/stub that?
 - Seeing as it would effectively be in-memory, may as well load it up for unit tests as well.

-6. In terms of validation and exception handling...
+8. In terms of validation and exception handling...

     a.
 What happens when incorrect input is entered?
     - As the application (business logic) layer itself doesn't need to worry about this, I would have this occur closer to the console (presentation) layer.
 As it will have to parse the typed user input, it will need to perform basic hygiene with regards to formatting and type casting.